-Whilst the availability of on-call appliances continues to be below target, there are a number of initiatives underway to improve this further including a review of the current on-call recruitment process, an increased recruitment campaign for oncall firefighters and measures to improve on-call retention.
-The Service has delivered an improved productivity tool in liaison with stationbased staff to ensure that stations better understand the demands, risks and challenges at a local level.
-Moving forward this tool will be known as 'Watch Activity'.
+Whilst the availability of on-call appliances continues to be below target, there are a number of initiatives underway to improve this further, including a review of the current on-call recruitment process and an increased recruitment campaign for on-call firefighters and measures to improve on-call retention.

+The Service has delivered an improved productivity tool in liaison with station-based staff to ensure that stations better understand the demands, risks and challenges at a local level, this tool will now be known as 'Watch Activity'.
 This enables crews to prioritise their time based on risk which also feeds into a station action plan.

-Crews continue to deliver low level fire safety audits across the Service area, allowing the Fire Safety team to focus their expertise on higher risk properties in Bournemouth, Christchurch and Poole.
+Crews continue to deliver low level fire safety audits across the Service area, allowing the fire safety team to focus their expertise on higher risk properties.